 All of these ideas are part of the Yellow section of Exemplars Problem Solving Procedure - Think of Your Plan—and all of them will empower your students to develop potential strategies.
 With them, you won’t throw your students into the “deep end of the pool” without a plan and proper preparation.
 But you also won’t go so far that you accidentally steal the magic that happens when they discover solutions for themselves.

-Now that you know how to help your students make a plan, next time we’ll discuss how to support them while they’re solving the problem.
+Now that you know how to help your students make a plan, we’ll discuss how to support them while they’re solving the problem for Day 3.
 To try these approaches in your classroom starting today, sign up for a free trial of the Exemplars Library.
 You can also request a quote or speak to us about your needs—or support your teachers’ skills through Exemplars professional development.